 - Does your child have a persistent oral habit such a sucking their thumb, using a pacifier, or chewing on their clothing or objects?

 - This information is from Diane Bahr MS CCC-SLP

-How do I know if my child has a Myofunctional Disorder?
+How do I know if my child has an Orofacial Myofunctional Disorder?

 - Does your child have an open mouth at rest or do they breathe thorough their mouth?